Is Selling on Redbubble Worth It? (My Experience)

 Redbubble is an online Print-on-demand platform, designed to help artists sell their work on products including T-shirts, stickers, phone cases, pillows, or posters.

-The great thing about Redbubble is that it handles all of the printing, shipping, and customer services, so you have more time for creating your artwork.
+The great thing about Redbubble is that it handles all of the printing, shipping, and customer services, so you have more time to create your artwork.

 To be honest, I am not a good designer, and I don’t have all my spare time allocated to creating designs for print-on-demand sites.